 Professional: I worked from 17 on, first in fast food and then waiting tables and hosting in various restaurants in Virginia and New York.
 I also tended bar and worked as a retail cashier.
 While in graduate school, I started work/study internships with good organizations, including the Library in the Syracuse University College of Law, the local branch of the NYCLU, the Center for Community Alternatives, and the Fair Housing Council in Syracuse, the Federal Public Defender’s Office and law office of Gary Muldoon in Rochester, and the Equal Employment Opportunity Commission in New York City.
 My internship with the EEOC (located in the original World Trade Center) was just prior to 9/11, and the tragedy was instrumental in changing my philosophy of living by one’s principles, and working to make the world better.

+During graduate school, a colleague, Cheryl Kates, and myself ran a small nonprofit assisting persons incarcerated, including training interns in law and criminal justice, and conducting teaching workshops for persons incarcerated in Monroe County.
 After graduation, I began working in freelance writing and part-time legal advocacy.
 I also started teaching religion and philosophy courses at Westchester Community College, and world religion and critical thinking for Apollo Education Group.

 I also worked as a freelance journalist for DOTmed Business News, a national medical and health care industry periodical, including having a legal column.
 Stories I am particularly proud of include: the Phoenix AZ Crews’n Healthmobile Homeless Youth Program, the Senate Judiciary Committee hearing on strengthening forensic science, the under-reported medical debt toll, and a report on brain imaging and the law.
 In addition, I worked as a communications professional for Legal Momentum, a women’s rights advocacy non-profit, in designing social media outreach and constituent communication.